tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   X_train_rnn, X_val_rnn, y_train_rnn, y_val_rnn = train_test_split(X_train_rnn, y_train_rnn)
   ```

-* Now we can define the structure of the RNN LSTM model since we will use an `Embedding` layer, we need to set the `input_dim` parameter to the size of the vocabulary, and define an embedding size, so we set the following initial configuration variables.
+* Now we can define the structure of the RNN LSTM model.
+Since we will use an `Embedding` layer, we need to set the `input_dim` parameter to the size of the vocabulary, and define an embedding size, so we set the following initial configuration variables.

   ```python
   # Model set-up